darkerjedi98/runelitemultilauncher/README FOR CUSTOM LAUNCHER BY DARKERJEDI.txt

-Place the .py file and the text file firsttext.txt in the RuneLite Directory default username is:
+Place the .py file in the RuneLite Directory you can right click it and create desktop shortcut to make things easier, Enjoy!

-admin

-password is:

-default